WordPress Security: The Complete Guide

 XML remote procedure calls, or XML-RPC, can magnify the impact that a brute-force hacker attack has on your WordPress website.
 It is a powerful protocol and though it is useful on the one hand (you can connect other websites and apps using XML-RPC) it does carry risks.

 XML-RPC has been enabled by default since WordPress 3.5 but it can open the door to hackers.
 Instead of using 500 individual password attempts on your site, a hacker can simply use system.multicall, a function in XML-RPC, to try these login attempts.
-In fact this function can try thousands of password with just twenty to fifty XML-RPC requests.
+In fact this function can try thousands of passwords with just twenty to fifty XML-RPC requests.

 If you are not using XML-RPC the general recommendation is to disable it so that it does not open the door to hackers.
 You have three options: the most direct and least resource-heavy is doing so by using .htaccess.
 Alternatively, you can use the Sucuri WAF to do it for you.